saleem-saleem/Dynamic-Feature-Selection-DEFS/README.md

-#DE-FS Algorithm: Dynamic Feature Ensemble Evolution for Enhanced Feature Selection
+<h1><b>DE-FS ALGORITHM: DYNAMIC FEATURE ENSEMBLE EVOLUTION FOR ENHANCED FEATURE SELECTION</b></h1>

-Overview
+<b>Overview</b>
-The DE-FS Algorithm is an advanced feature selection technique designed to optimize classification performance by dynamically integrating multiple feature selection methods with adaptive thresholding.
-This repository contains the Python implementation of the algorithm, enabling researchers to replicate and evaluate its performance on various datasets.
+<p>The DE-FS Algorithm is an advanced feature selection technique designed to optimize classification performance by dynamically integrating multiple feature selection methods with adaptive thresholding.
+This repository contains the Python implementation of the algorithm, enabling researchers to replicate and evaluate its performance on various datasets.</p>

 Features
 Combines multiple feature selection methods (e.g., Mutual Information, ANOVA).